 What to watch out for: The downside is that their huge combs can serve as a “dashboard warning light.”
 I’ve noticed that if a Leghorn gets dehydrated, that big, beautiful red comb will actually start to shrivel or flop over pitifully.
 It’s an instant visual cue that I need to refill the waterers.
 Also, because they are so active, they don’t stop moving to drink as often as they should.
 To help them specifically, place multiple water sources in their path of foraging so they stumble upon hydration naturally.

 Are Rhode Island Red chickens heat tolerant?
 Yes, absolutely.
 They are one of the most adaptable breeds around.
-According to AZ Chickens, their large single combs and light feathers allow them to maintain good egg production even when it’s toasty outside.
+Their large single combs and light feathers allow them to maintain good egg production even when it’s toasty outside.

 These birds are tough.
 They don’t have the specialized “radiator” comb of the Leghorn, but they have a robust constitution.
 They are hardy survivors with tight feathering (not fluffy), which prevents heat from getting trapped against their skin.